Part 1 of 2

-Entrepreneurs ready to sell must decide whether an asset, income or market-valuation approach makes the most sense for their business.
+Are you ready to sell?
+Small business owners must decide whether an asset, income or market-valuation approach makes the most sense for their business.

-Although there are all sorts of reasons you might need to estimate the value of your small business—such as a divorce or a dispute over estate or gift taxation—the most typical one is when you're considering selling your company.
+While there are all sorts of reasons you might need to estimate the value of your small business, like a divorce or a dispute over an estate or gift taxation, the most typical one is when you’re considering selling your company.

-Here are the three most common ways professionals calculate how much a business is worth:
+Here are three common ways professionals calculate a business’ value:

-This method basically determines a business’ value by adding up the sum of its many parts.
-This is “the most predictable” of the three main valuation models, explains Marty Zwilling, founder and CEO of Fountain Hills, Arizona-based Startup Professionals Inc., "since any good accountant can add up all the assets, depreciate them, and come up with a number.”
+This method determines a business’ value by adding up the sum of its parts.
+It’s the“most predictable” of the three main valuation models, explains Marty Zwilling, founder and CEO of Fountain Hills, Arizona-based Startup Professionals Inc., “since any good accountant can add up all the assets, depreciate them, and come up with a number.”

 Generally, these methods determine value by calculating the net present value of the benefit stream generated by a business.
 They’re “more technical in discounting future cash flows, applying multipliers to EBIDA [Earnings Before Interest, Depreciation, and Amortization], and trying to use all the techniques that stock analysts use to value public companies,” explains Zwilling.

-These methods tend to determine value by comparing the soon-to-be-for-sale business to others in the same industry, of the same size, and within the same area.
-“The market approach is perhaps the most subjective,” Zwilling says, “trying to factor the size of the opportunity, market conditions that control comparables, and goodwill associated with customer connections, team experience,” and more.
+These methods determine value by comparing the soon-to-be-for-sale business to others in the same industry, of the same size, and within the same area.
+“The market approach is perhaps the most subjective,” Zwilling says, as it tries to “factor the size of the opportunity, market conditions that control comparables, and goodwill associated with customer connections, team experience,” and more.

 Find the Best Fit to Get the Sale Price of Your Small Business

-Which method should you put to use if and when you need to estimate the value of your company?
-“I always recommend that every business owner try every method described, and move forward with the one showing the best results for them,” Zwilling shares.
+Which method should you use if you need to value your company?
+“I always recommend that every business owner try every method described, and move forward with the one showing the best results for them,” Zwilling says.
 “Obviously, the three approaches are not additive, but it’s certainly fair to pick the high points of each as they apply to your case, and weave the best justification you can for the number you pick.”

 As for why he doesn’t recommend going with, say, the asset approach, Kroeker says that it’s used “more for businesses that aren’t going to be on-going concerns.
 If the business is going to be an on-going concern, this approach will give you a very conservative value.”